 I am a writer, story consultant, and filmmaker who lives in St. John’s, Newfoundland.

-In March of 2020, I will be a visiting artist at the University British Columbia’s Creative Writing Program.
+In March of 2020, I was a visiting artist at the University British Columbia’s Creative Writing Program.
 It was an absolute pleasure to spend time with the students and staff at UBC.

 I made my directorial debut in the Fall of 2016 with a short animation I wrote called Mystery of the Secret Room, produced by the National Film Board of Canada.